GGn0/training_mern/README.md

 ```
 Follow the instruction on screen to generate the package.json

-Now it's possile to install the dependencies
+Now it's possible to install the dependencies
 ```sh
 npm install body-parser \
 cors \